-In 2010, global alternative investment management company Blackstone joined hands with Embassy Group to launch Embassy Office Park, in which they hold a 65 per cent and a 20 per cent share, respectively.
-This coming together of two titans led to a dramatic change that saw global companies rushing to get a pie of India’s commercial real estate ─ media reports say nearly $1 billion has been invested in India’s commercial real estate by global giants since then.
+In 2010, global alternative investment management company Blackstone joined hands with Embassy Group, to launch Embassy Office Park, in which they held a 65 per cent and a 20 per cent share, respectively.
+This venture led to a dramatic change that saw global companies rushing to get a pie of India’s commercial real estate ─ media reports say nearly $1 billion has been invested in India’s commercial real estate by global giants since then.

-Embassy Office Parks, a joint venture between US private equity company Blackstone Group and Bengaluru-based realtor Embassy Group, plans to raise over Rs 5,300 crore through the REIT, which was registered in July last year.
+Embassy Office Parks, a joint venture between US private equity company Blackstone Group and Bengaluru-based realtor Embassy Group was listed in April 2019, and has shown growth since then.

-Embassy Office Park will list 33 million square foot of commercial space under the REIT spread across cities such as Mumbai, Pune, Bengaluru, Hyderabad, Chennai and Noida which it currently owns and earns Rs 2,000 crore annually as rent.
-Twenty-four million sqft of this area is complete, with a 95 per cent occupancy rate.
+Overall, Embassy Office Park owns and operates 33.3 million square foot of commercial space under the REIT spread across cities such as Mumbai, Pune, Bengaluru and Noida, through which it currently owns and earns Rs 2,000 crore annually as rent.
 More than half of company tenants are Fortune 500 companies, including Google, JP Morgan, Microsoft and Mercedes Benz.

-Investor needs to bid for a minimum of 800 units (Rs 2.4 lakh approx.) and in multiples of 400 units.
-These units are listed on the National Stock Exchange as well as the Bombay Stock Exchange.
-Since it is not an equity fund but an asset class, a minimum of three-year holding is advisable.
-Selling the units before three years would attract short-term capital gain tax while after three years, the proceeds will attract long-term capital gain tax.
+Since it is not an equity fund but an asset class, a minimum three-year holding is advisable for stakeholders.
+Selling the units before three years would attract short-term capital gains tax while after three years, the proceeds will attract long-term capital gains tax.